 .zipfile you wish to write to the SD card.

 - Select the SD card you wish to write your image to.

 - Review your selections and click 'Flash!' to begin writing data to the SD card.

 You can now connect your Raspberry Pi to a TV/Monitor, insert the Micro SD card and connect the power.
 When it's done loading, a setup and instruction screen will be visible.

-To add the serial number, plug a USB keyboard into a USB port on the Raspberry Pi and then:
+To add the serial number and ID to the Pi, plug a USB keyboard into a USB port and then:

 - Press Ctrl-Alt-T to bring up a black terminal window.